webtides/luna-docs/content/docs/concepts.md

 ## Export / Static site generation

-A description of the export capabilities of moon js can be found [here](/export)
+A description of the export capabilities of luna js can be found [here](/export)

 ## Express

-Internally moon-js uses express for routing.
+Internally luna-js uses express for routing.
 You have access to the express object in serveral hooks.
-There you can add custom middleware, or react on each request being made to moon-js.
+There you can add custom middleware, or react on each request being made to luna-js.